 |Slot 1: Wednesday 6pm-10pm||Slot 5: 9am-1pm||Slot 8: 9am-1pm||Slot 11: 9am-1pm|

 |Slot 2: 9am-1pm||Slot 6: 2pm-6pm||Slot 9: 2pm-6pm|

 |Slot 4: 7pm-11pm|

-The D&D eXPerience @ Origins: This year we are expanding the program into two tracks of 6 DM’s each (all Tier 2 adventures).
+The D&D eXPerience @ Origins: This year we are expanding the program into two tracks of 4 DM’s each for AL FR (all Tier 2 adventures) and two tracks of 4 DM’s each for AL Eberron (Tier 2 and Epic).
 In order to be a D&D eXPerience DM, you need to be a Level 3 or higher Herald’s Guild DM.
 So if you DMed Gen Con last year, you should join the Herald’s Guild because you might be level 3 and not know it.
 Email us or use for Forums for details.
 You can run two tracks of this program to hit 8 slots for a free room.

 D&D Adventurers League 4-Hour Events: These run 9am, 2pm, and 7pm on Thur, Fri, and Sat, and 9am on Sunday.
 That’s 11 total slots to pick from.
 There are one hour breaks between slots each day.
 You cannot request off all nights or mornings.
 You will work at least 1 or 2 of each depending on how many slots you are doing total.

 D&D Adventurers League 2-hour Events and Intro to D&D: These run every two hours all day long (9am, 11am, 2pm, etc.) and are 90 minutes of play time.
 You will run it twice during a normal 4 hour slot.